piccard21/vue-component-skeleton/README.md

 ## Features

 - create smaller Lodash builds with the **lodash-webpack-plugin** by cherry-picking Lodash modules
-- use your component inside a browser-envirnoment, i.e. by
+- export the component as a library

 ```
 <script type="text/javascript" src="vue-my-component.js"></script>